 Pedigree Nutritional Breakdown

-The ingredients don’t always tell the whole story for a pet food brand, so we’re also going to dive into the nutritional breakdown as well.
+The ingredients don’t always tell the whole story for a pet food brand though, so we’re also going to dive into the nutritional breakdown as well.

 In this section, we’ll look at the protein, carbohydrates, and the fat in this recipe to see how balanced it is.